tlswg/tls13-spec/draft-ietf-tls-tls13.md

   earlier based on local policy.
 A server MAY treat a ticket as valid for a shorter period of time than what is stated in the ticket_lifetime.

+ticket_age_mask
+: A randomly 32-bit value that is used to mask the age of the ticket that the client includes in the "early_data" extension.

 ticket_extensions
 : A placeholder for extensions in the ticket.
 Clients MUST ignore